mprinc/model-sdk/docs/source/ui_components.md

 # User Interface Components

-One of the main advantages to porting a machine learning model to Runway is that you don't have to spend time designing and building a user interface for users to interact with your model.
-The Model SDK, in tandem with Runway itself, works to abstract away the details of *how* users get data into and out of a model.
-As a model porter, you design your model commands, inputs, and outputs using simple [Data Types](data_types.html) which get automatically transformed into UI components inside the app.
-You don't have to worry about where the data comes from or where it goes once you process it; Runway takes care of that for you.
+One of the main advantages to porting a machine learning model to Runway is that <span class='important'>you don't have to spend time designing and building a user interface</span> for users to interact with your model.
+The Model SDK, in tandem with Runway itself, works to <span class='important'>abstract away the details of *how* users get data into and out of a model</span>.
+As a model porter, you design your model commands, inputs, and outputs using simple [Data Types](data_types.html) which get <span class='important'>automatically transformed into UI components</span> inside the app. <span class='important'>You don't have to worry about <span class='bold'>where the data comes from</span> or <span class='bold'>where it goes once you process it</span></span>; Runway takes care of that for you.

-This abstraction process also unifies the user experience.
+This abstraction process also <span class='important'>unifies the user experience</span>.
 Once a user learns how to use their camera to process a live video feed, select an input file from disk, or export the output of a model to CSV, they now know how to do these things with all models; They don't have to re-learn the process for each model.

 ## Workspace View

 ![Runway Workspace View](_static/images/ui_components_app_screenshot_1.jpg)

-Users interact with your model by adding it to a workspace.
-From there they are able to chose input and output sources based on the [Data Types](data_types.html) the model porter specifies in each `@runway.command()` decorator (more on the Runway module [here](runway_module.html)).
+<span class='important'>Users interact with your model by adding it to a <span class='definition'>workspace</span></span>.
+From there they are able to <span class='important'>chose input and output sources</span> based on the [Data Types](data_types.html) the <span class='important'>model porter specifies</span> in each `@runway.command()` decorator (more on the Runway module [here](runway_module.html)).

 The screenshot above depicts an example of [OpenAI's Glow model](https://openai.com/blog/glow/) which manipulates facial features of images containing faces.
-The Glow model that's been ported to Runway expects an `image` as input accompanied by a facial `feature` category like "Young", "Gray_Hair", or "Smiling" and an `amount` that controls the intensity of the transformation.
+The Glow model that's been ported to Runway expects an <span class='important'>`image`</span> as input accompanied by a facial `feature` <span class='important'>category</span> like "Young", "Gray_Hair", or "Smiling" and an `amount` that controls the intensity of the transformation.
 You will see all three of these inputs listed as "Inference Options" on the right UI control panel.
-Inference options can be controlled by the user while the model is running (see [Setup Options vs Inference Options](#model-setup-options-vs-inference-options) below).
+Inference options can be controlled by the user <span class='important'>while the model is running</span> (see [Setup Options vs Inference Options](#model-setup-options-vs-inference-options) below).

-Each model's Inference Options UI panel is automatically generated based on the code in its `runway_model.py` file.
+Each model's Inference Options UI panel is <span class='important'>automatically generated</span> based on the code in its `runway_model.py` file.
 The model porter controls which types of UI components are used for each model using only the `inputs` and `outputs` keyword arguments to each `@runway.command()`.
 Below is a toy example of what the `runway_model.py` code that generates the UI components looks like for Glow.
 This code is used for illustrative purposes.
 Click [here](https://github.com/agermanidis/glow/blob/master/demo/runway_model.py) to see the actual code for the Glow model in Runway.

 ```python
 import runway